godalming123/helixdots/readme.md

 - There should only be one key to open files *and* directories
 - You should be able to move multiple lines (EG: `5j`)
 - When you navigate to the previous directory, the cursor should be moved to the entry for the previous directory
+- The popup that shows the available commands should be shrunk into the status so that it does not hide the window content